Whether you rarely fly or you’re a seasoned road warrior, we’ve all got something in common: Spending time in airport security lines is the worst.

 In short, TSA PreCheck can shave a ton of time off your wait in the security line.
 Your first time using TSA PreCheck, you’ll wonder why you didn’t join the program sooner.

 The one catch is that TSA PreCheck only partners with specific airlines, so you may not always get that quick pass through security.
 However, all of the major domestic airlines and even many of the small U.S. carriers are included.
 More international airlines are joining the program each year.
 All told, 73 airlines currently participate in PreCheck.

 How Do I Apply for TSA PreCheck?

 Signing up for TSA PreCheck is a fairly easy process – and there are two ways you can get it.
 And if you hold the right credit card, you don’t have to pay for it.
 More on that later.

 For starters, you can apply online directly with the TSA.
-You just fill out a quick application and pay the fee – $85 for a five-year membership.
-From there, you’ll head to a certified enrollment center for a brief interview (bring your passport!), fingerprinting and a photo.
+The PreCheck application is fast and easy; just fill it out and pay the fee – $85 for a five-year membership.
+From there, you’ll head to a certified enrollment center for a background check, including a brief interview (bring your passport!), fingerprinting, and a photo.
 These interviews are simple and generally take 10 minutes or less.
 If everything checks out, the whole process should take about two or three weeks from application to approval.